Alabama vs. Florida odds, prediction, betting trends for 2020 SEC championship - Up News Info

 Three trends to know

-— Alabama is 8-2 ATS in 2020, and the Crimson Tide has covered in each of their last five games.
+— Alabama is 8-2 against the spread in 2020, and the Crimson Tide has covered in each of their last five games.
 The Crimson Tide has outscored opponents 253-36 in that stretch.

-— The Gators are 4-6 ATS and have failed to cover each of the last four weeks.
-Florida is 1-0 ATS as an underdog this season and are 6-2 ATS as an underdog since Mullen took over in 2018.
+— The Gators are 4-6 against the spread and have failed to cover each of the last four weeks.
+Florida is 1-0 against the spread as an underdog this season and are 6-2 against the spread as an underdog since Mullen took over in 2018.

 — The Crimson Tide have won their last six SEC championship appearances under Saban.
 Alabama has won those games by an average of 18.5 points per game.
 That is in line with the 17-point spread.